phun-ky/phun-ky.github.io/_posts/2006-12-04-eight-rules-for-the-perfect-blog.md

 ---
 layout: post
-title: "eight rules for the perfect blog"
+title: "Eight rules for the Perfect Blog"
 description: ""
 category: "Archive"
-tags: []
+tags: [blogging, blog]
 ---
 {% include JB/setup %}
 There is plenty of do's and dont's in the world of web logging (blogging), and as a pendantic person I always try to make the perfect weblog (blog) system.
 The search term --the perfect blog-- is a string I always use, and this time I found an article that's mildly(!) sarcastic about the dont's.
 I simply couldn't keep my hands of it.
-The article is written by <a href="http://www.pcmag.com/article2/0,1895,27443,00.asp">John C. Dvorak</a> <br/> and it lists up eight rules that points out the things not to do when you are blogging.
+The article is written by <a href="http://www.pcmag.com/article2/0,1895,27443,00.asp">John C. Dvorak</a> and it lists up eight rules that points out the things not to do when you are blogging.
 Here is the 8 eight rules for the perfect blog, enjoy:

 * The right attitude.
 Make it clear that you spend the day, week, or month sitting on your rump reading other blogs instead of looking for work.
 Or if you actually work, make it clear that you are writing the blog at work, because you hate your job.